LorduFreeman/fvtt-vampireV5darkCSS/README.md

 # fvtt-vampireV5darkCSS
 Custom CSS changes for the Foundry VTT World of Darkness V5 system (https://github.com/Rayji96/foundry-V5).
 This changes both dark and light theme stylings and adds some QoL changes like hiding Add/Delete buttons when the sheet is locked.

+### Disclaimer: Screenshots are not updated frequently and might be outdated - I fine-tune a lot.
 ![My Image](image.png "Preview")

 ## How to install: